psibi/psibi.github.io/content/posts/job-watcher.md

    ▼
   down ──────────────┐
    │                 │
-   │ same error      │ success
+   │ still failing   │ success
+   │ (same or new    │
-   │                 │
+   │  error)         │
    ▼                 ▼
 no new alert       recovered
 ```

-The `Down` vs `NewFailure` distinction has been particularly useful in
-practice.
-A persistent failure is worth knowing about, but a
-*different* failure may indicate that the situation has changed and
-deserves another notification.
+We still track the `Down` vs `NewFailure` distinction: the status page
+can show that the error changed since the last failure.
+But we
+deliberately don't send a notification on `NewFailure`.
+In the vast
+majority of cases we've seen, a task that keeps failing fails with a
+slightly different error message each time — a rate-limited request
+includes the current time in the message, for example, so the error is
+never exactly the same twice.
+Treating a changed error as a fresh
+alert would mean a notification for every retry, which is the spam
+we're trying to avoid in the first place.

 The library also supports expiring task output with
 `WatchedTaskOutput::set_expiry(duration)`.
-This lets a task mark
+This lets a task error stop
-output as something that should stop alerting after a specified
+contributing to the application's unhealthy status after a specified
-period, which is useful for transient conditions that shouldn't page
-someone indefinitely.
+duration.
+The original notification is still sent, but the expired
+condition no longer keeps `/status` in an alerting state.

 Currently the built-in notifier is Slack because that's what we use.
 The notifier configuration is an enum and can be extended with